lmorg/murex/docs/commands/index.md

         "5"
     ]

-Return the data-type and description of **config shell syntax-hilighting**
+Return the data-type and description of **config shell syntax-highlighting**

     » config -> [[ /shell/syntax-highlighting ]] -> [ Data-Type Description ]
     [